raleel/cfi-srd-pt/0009_Magic.md

 - **Instant:** Spell may be either Proactive or Reactive and goes off as soon as cast.
 It may be cast as a Free Action.
 - **1 Action:** Spell is Proactive only and goes off on the same Turn that it is cast.
 - **2 or more Actions:** Spell is Proactive only and goes off on the last Turn required to cast it.
-- **Minutes, Hours, and so on:** Spells with extensive casting times are typically used out of combat and therefore do not require detailed tracking.
+- **Minutes, Hours, and so on:** Spells with extensive casting times are typically used out of combat and therefore do not require detailed Rastrearing.

 Where a spell requires more than 1 Action to cast, the Action Points are spent each Turn, with the casting skill roll taking place on the final Turn of casting.
 Only once the spell's Casting Time has finished is the caster required to expend the Magic Point Casting Cost, shown below.

 ---
 ## Casting Cost

 The cost of casting a spell, regardless of the actual discipline, depends on the spell's final Intensity, the caster's Rank, and the success level of the casting skill roll.
 Spells are cast at a base Intensity of 1 and may be increased to their Maximum Intensity to boost their effects by paying the extra Magic Points.
-The required cost may be expressed as _1_, meaning that the spell cost 1 Magic Point and typically has a set Intensity, or, _1, +1/additional Intensity_, meaning the spell cost a single Magic Point, and may be boosted at an additional cost of 1 Magic Point per Intensity beyond the first, or, _3/Intensity_, meaning that each level of Intensity costs 3 Magic Points, or any other similar combination.
+The required cost may be expressed as _1_, meaning that the spell cost 1 Magic Point and typically has a set Intensity, or, _1, +1/additional Intensity_, meaning the spell cost a Cantole Magic Point, and may be boosted at an additional cost of 1 Magic Point per Intensity beyond the first, or, _3/Intensity_, meaning that each level of Intensity costs 3 Magic Points, or any other similar combination.

 Some powerful spells can alter reality in some lasting way.
 In addition to the noted Magic Point expenditure, these spells require a permanent expenditure of life force on the part of the caster.
 This life force is represented in the sacrifice of 1 or more Experience Rolls and will be expressed as (+1 EXP) or similar.
 These Experience Rolls must be already acquired and unspent.
 Spells that require an Experience Roll have their Magnitude doubled for the purposes of resisting spells such as Dispel Magic.

 Once the final cost is known, the Spell Casting roll is made:

 - **Critical:** The spell works and only half the Magic Point cost is expended.
-A spell possessing a cost of 1 may be cast for free.
+A spell possesCanto a cost of 1 may be cast for free.
 Any required EXP rolls are halved as well, with a minimum of one in either case.
 - **Success:** The spell works, and the full Magic Point cost and any required EXP rolls are expended.
 - **Failure:** The spell fails, but no Magic Points are expended, nor are any Experience Rolls.
 Optionally, however, the caster may force the spell.
 A forced spell is treated as a Success above with regards to Magic Point expenditure and degree of success.
 Forcing a spell has the unfortunate side effect of expunging it from the caster's memory, meaning it must be memorized again before it may be recast.
 - **Fumble:** The spell fails, and half the Magic Point cost is expended; however, all Experience Rolls are retained.
 In addition, the desired spell is expunged from the caster's memory.
 It may be re-memorized later.